abihassen/abihassen.github.io/_posts/1970-01-01-Books-and-Authors.md

 * Freud, Sigmund — Civilization and Its Discontents
 * Gleick, James — The Information: A History, a Theory, a Flood
 * Godwin, William — An Enquiry Concerning Political Justice
+* Gould, Stephen Jay — The Mismeasure of Man
 * Graeber, David — Debt: The First 5,000 Years
 * Grossman, Henryk — Law of Accumulation and Breakdown of the Capitalist System
 * Grossman, Henryk — Henryk Grossman Works, Volume 1: Essays and Letters on Economic Theory